Battle royal (professional wrestling): Hardcore battle royal

 A battle royal with hardcore rules (no disqualifications and no count-outs) involving several competitors in the ring at the same time.
 The match could last for either 15 or 20 minutes.
 Participants are not eliminated by being thrown out of the ring and both feet touching the floor.
 Pinning or forcing to submit the current Hardcore champion made that participant the interim champion.
 Whoever held the title at end of the time limit was declared the winner and official champion.

 Last Blood battle royal

 A Last Blood battle royal is essentially a multi-competitor First Blood match.
 The winner is the last wrestler in the match not bleeding.

 Reverse battle royal

 Generally used in Total Nonstop Action Wrestling, a reverse battle royal begins with wrestlers surrounding the ring instead of inside it.
 At the start of the match they battle for half of them to get into the ring, at which point a standard last person standing wins the battle royal.

-Thunderbowl

-A variation of Battlebowl involves 100 wrestlers split into 50 in two rings.
-The only way to be eliminated is to be thrown over the ropes.
-No matter how and where you hit, whether its apron, floor or barricade you are also eliminated.
-When 25 wrestlers are left in each ring stage 2 begins, where all 50 wrestlers get into one ring and there is no elimination.
-After a 5-minute period, the match turns into a Battle Royal where elimination is gained by throwing your opponent over the ropes to the floor.
-When five wrestlers remain, stage 3 begins.
-This 3rd stage then turns into a 5-way match where pinfall and submission eliminate an opponent.
-When two wrestlers are left, the match turns into a "last man standing" where KO is legal.